China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

 Classrooms full of sibling-less children, who are treated like angels in the home, don’t get nearly as much attention in the classroom and can be prone to acting out.
 Colloquially this is known as the Little Emperor/Empress Syndrome.

 Now that the one-child policy has been withdrawn, classroom dynamics might change over time as students become less selfish.

+Have I missed any reasons?
 Why do you think Chinese high school students are such high performers?
 Have your say below.